-The Internet is full of untrustworthy websites; settings-chrome[.]com is a rogue site, sharing many similarities with thehypenewz.com, lcutterlyba.top, thehypenewz.com and countless others.
-Visitors to such are presented with questionable content and/or are redirected to other unreliable and malicious websites.
+The internet is full of untrusted websites, including settings-chrome[.]com, which shares many similarities with thehypenewz.com, lcutterlyba.top, thehypenewz.com, and countless others.
+Visitors to these sites are presented with dubious content and/or are redirected to other bogus and malicious websites.

-Typically, access to settings-chrome[.]com and webpages akin to it - is gained via redirects caused by intrusive ads or PUAs (Potentially Unwanted Applications).
-These apps do not need explicit consent to be installed onto systems; hence, visitors may be unaware of their presence.
+Typically, access to settings-chrome[.]com and similar sites is caused via redirects from intrusive ads or Potentially Unwanted Applications (PUAs).
+These apps do not need explicit consent to be installed onto systems, and thus visitors may be unaware of their presence.

-PUAs can have heinous functionalities, including force-opening sites, running intrusive advertisement campaigns, and collecting browsing-related information.
+PUAs have dangerous functionality, including force-opening sites, running intrusive advertisement campaigns, and collecting browsing-related information.

-Once accessed, settings-chrome[.]com checks the visitor's IP (Internet Protocol) addresses to learn their geolocation.
-The latter is crucial to determining the webpage's further course of action.
-In other words, whether visitors get redirected elsewhere and/or are presented with dubious material - depends on their geolocations.
+Once accessed, settings-chrome[.]com checks visitors' IP (Internet Protocol) addresses to learn their geolocations.
+The latter is crucial to determining the web page's further course of action.
+I.e., whether visitors are redirected elsewhere and/or are presented with dubious material depends on their geolocations.

-In summary, PUAs can cause system infections, financial losses, severe privacy issues, and identity theft.
+In summary, PUAs cause system infections, financial loss, serious privacy issues, and identity theft.
 To ensure device/user safety, all suspect applications and browser extensions/plug-ins must be removed without delay.

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

-PUAs usually appear legitimate and offer "useful" features.
-However, the functionalities rarely work as advertised, and in most cases - they do not work at all.
-The sole purpose of unwanted software is to generate profit for the developers; hence, functionality and user safety are irrelevant.
+PUAs may seem legitimate and offer "useful" features, however, the functionality rarely works as advertised, and, in most cases, does not work at all.
+The sole purpose of this unwanted software is to generate profit for the developers.
+PUAs cause redirects, run intrusive ad campaigns, and gather vulnerable data.